Keyboard shortcuts

 Decky Loader Lifecycle

-When jovian.decky-loader.enable = true is set on any host that imports hosts/shared/optional/gaming.nix, Decky Loader is not started automatically at boot.
-Instead it is managed in lock-step with the Steam desktop application:
+When jovian.decky-loader.enable = true is set on host with core.gaming.enable = true, Decky Loader is not started automatically at boot.
+Instead it is managed in lock-step with Steam desktop application:

-• hosts/shared/optional/gaming.nix — overrides the Jovian-provided decky-loader.service to remove it from multi-user.target, suppresses noisy CSS_Loader health-check log spam via LogFilterPatterns, and adds a polkit rule that permits any active local user session to start/stop the system service without a password prompt.
-All of this is behind a lib.mkIf (config.jovian.decky-loader.enable or false) guard so it is a no-op on machines without Jovian.
+• modules/nixos/core/gaming.nix — overrides Jovian-provided decky-loader.service to remove it from multi-user.target, suppresses noisy CSS_Loader health-check log spam via LogFilterPatterns, and adds polkit rule that permits only configured Steam user in active local session to start/stop system service without password prompt.
+All of this is behind lib.mkIf (config.jovian.decky-loader.enable or false) guard, so it is no-op on machines without Jovian.

-• home/shared/features/games/decky-loader.nix — defines a decky-loader-steam-watch systemd user service (active for the duration of the graphical session) that polls ~/.steam/steam.pid every 3 seconds to detect Steam starting, then starts decky-loader.service, and uses tail --pid to block until Steam exits before stopping it again.
-The service is only enabled when osConfig.jovian.decky-loader.enable is true.
+• Home-Manager shared module injected by modules/nixos/core/gaming.nix — defines decky-loader-steam-watch systemd user service, active for duration of graphical session.
+It polls ~/.steam/steam.pid every 3 seconds to detect Steam starting, then starts decky-loader.service, and uses tail --pid to block until Steam exits before stopping it again.
+Service is only enabled when osConfig.jovian.decky-loader.enable is true.

 Log filtering

-The CSS_Loader plugin health-checks Steam’s internal web interface (port 8080) every few seconds.
-When Steam is not running these produce continuous journal noise of the form:
+CSS_Loader plugin health-checks Steam’s internal web interface (port 8080) every few seconds.
+When Steam is not running these produce continuous journal noise of form:

 [CSS_Loader] [FAIL] [css_browserhook.py:437] [Health Check] Cannot connect to host 127.0.0.1:8080 …

-This is suppressed with the following LogFilterPatterns entry on the service (requires systemd ≥ 255):
+This is suppressed with following LogFilterPatterns entry on service (requires systemd ≥ 255):

 Lib Overview